cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   If NaN is an allowed value, the protocol needs to pick a single representation, for example 0xf97e00.
-* If a protocol includes a field that can express integers larger than 2^64 using tag 2 ({{bignums}}), the protocol's canonicalization needs to specify whether small integers are expressed using the tag or major types 0 and 1.
+* If a protocol includes a field that can express integers larger than 2^64 using tag 2 ({{bignums}}), the protocol's deterministic encoding needs to specify whether small integers are expressed using the tag or major types 0 and 1.
 * A protocol might give encoders the choice of representing a URL as either a text string or, using {{encodedtext}}, tag 32 containing a text string.
-This protocol's canonicalization needs to either require that the tag is present or require that it's absent, not allow either one.
+This protocol's deterministic encoding needs to either require that the tag is present or require that it's absent, not allow either one.

 ### Length-first map key ordering

-The core canonicalization requirements sort map keys in a different order from the one suggested by {{?RFC7049}}.
-Protocols that need to be compatible with {{?RFC7049}}'s order can instead be specified in terms of this specification's "length-first core canonicalization requirements":
+The core deterministic encoding requirements sort map keys in a different order from the one suggested by {{?RFC7049}}.
+Protocols that need to be compatible with {{?RFC7049}}'s order can instead be specified in terms of this specification's "length-first core deterministic encoding requirements":

-A CBOR encoding satisfies the "length-first core canonicalization requirements" if it satisfies the core canonicalization requirements except that the keys in every map MUST be sorted such that:
+A CBOR encoding satisfies the "length-first core deterministic encoding requirements" if it satisfies the core deterministic encoding requirements except that the keys in every map MUST be sorted such that:

 1. If two keys have different lengths, the shorter one sorts earlier;
 1. If two keys have the same length, the one with the lower value in (byte-wise) lexical order sorts earlier.

-For example, under the length-first core canonicalization requirements, the following keys are sorted correctly:
+For example, under the length-first core deterministic encoding requirements, the following keys are sorted correctly:

 1. 10, encoded as 0x0a.